 Of the very many conversations we are having during this important planning phase, safeguarding is the most important.
 Beginning with rigorous and uncompromising recruitment procedures, to planning our physical spaces, thinking about security and CCTV coverage, staffing ratios, medical and allergy protocols and robust risk assessments; these elements will all come together to ensure that you feel secure putting your child in our hands.
 Their wellbeing and safety will be our number one priority every single day.

-During the coming months we will be putting all of our energies into seeking the very best team to run and lead Little Grange.
+Before opening we put all of our energy into seeking the very best team to run and lead Little Grange and we can confidently say we succeeded.
 The quality of staffing is crucial and gaining the right balance of experience and expertise is something we will not compromise on.
-One thing that is for sure, our staff team will be absolutely dedicated to ensuring the very best of care for each and every child.
+One thing that is for sure, our staff team is absolutely dedicated to ensuring the very best of care for each and every child.

 The current Ofsted recommended ratio in the baby rooms is 1:3, the toddler rooms 1:4 and the pre-school rooms is 1:8.
 However, at Little Grange, we will often operate with a higher ratio of adults to children than this, which enables us to maintain the very highest quality early years provision and never compromise of safety and welfare.